namtoki/English/memo/meeting.md

 > (As for Airoha,)
 > we’re just `getting started with` it.
 >
+> and
 > in order for us to gain a deeper technical understanding,
 > We’ve been `going through` the documents and SDK source code, (and recently,) we’ve been trying to `get` the EVK `up and running`.
 >
 > (`That said,`)
-> everyone here has experience developing our audio equipments, like AV receivers and HiFi products, of course.
+> everyone here has experience developing some audio equipments, like AV receivers and HiFi products, of course.
 >
 > (`And with that,`)
 > could you guys from the Fujikon side introduce yourselves?